proneer/Tools/FPLive_win/wireshark/readme.txt

-# You have to download in this folder.
+# You have to download following tool in this folder.

-#wireshark
+# wireshark
 	dumpcap, http://www.wireshark.org/download.html